haskell-nix/hnix/README-design.md

 `v` is the type of values, which is almost always going to be `NValue t f m`, though it could be `NValueNF t f m`, the type of normal form values.
 Very few points in the code are generic over both.

+## Different value types

+Having said that, I should mention that there are two different types of
+values: `NValue` and `NValueNF`.
+The former is created by evaluating an `NExpr`, and then latter by calling `normalForm` on an `NValue`.

+However, not every term can be reduced to normal form.
+There are cases where Nix allows a cycle to exist in the data, so that it can printed simply as `<CYCLE>`.
+To represent this, we use a simple recursive type for `NValue`, but a `Free` construction for `NValueNF`:

+    type NValueNF t f m = Free (NValue' t f m) t

+The idea here is that `Free` values are those we were able to normalize (since it has its own terminating base cases of constants, strings, etc), while the `Pure` thunk is the thunk we'd seen before while normalizing, indicating the beginning of the cycle.